Instant-Visio/InstantVisio-WebApp/README.md

     - public the PR and submit it for the review
     - review: add 2 or more reviewers, one of them being either [MattiaPrimavera](https://github.com/MattiaPrimavera) or [HugoGresse](https://github.com/HugoGresse).
 At least one approve for the PR to be considered as accepted and ready to be merged.
 Review comments should be marked as resolved after change made if agreed to.
 If needed, re-request te review after change made.
     - Pull Request are merged using `Squash & merge`
-    - Pull Request description: details what youthink is necessary to understand the code scope, linked issue, and any other things
+    - Pull Request description: anything you think is necessary to understand the code scope, linked issue, etc. Add how to review notes if needed
     - Responsability: the the PR asignee is responsible for updating the branch, iterating on review and merging the branch